Homo Heidelbergensis: Characteristics, History, Hunting, Murder, Art

 José María Bermúdez de Castro at the National Research Centre on Human Evolution in Burgos, Spain told New Scientist that there is indirect evidence that hominins arrive in Europe more than 1,2 million years ago: “[Stone tools from] Pirro Nord in Italy may be older than Sima del Elefante,” dated to 1.1 million years old.
 “Likewise, the Barranco León and Fuente Nueva 3 Spanish sites have yielded stone tools probably 1.3 million years old.”
 [Source: Colin Barras, New Scientist, March 26, 2008]

-Life of Homo heidelbergensis
+Life of Homo Heidelbergensis

 According to the Smithsonian: There is evidence that H. heidelbergensis was capable of controlling fire by building hearths, or early fireplaces, by 790,000 years ago in the form of fire-altered tools and burnt wood at the site of Gesher Benot Ya-aqov in Israel.
 Why did they come together at these early hearths?
 Perhaps to socialize, to find comfort and warmth, to share food and information, and to find safety from predators.
 But despite living in colder climates, evidence of fire is minimal in the archaeological record until 400,000 to 300,000 years ago.
 Though it is possible fire remnants simply degraded.